looten/yocto-qemu-playground/poky/documentation/kernel-dev/intro.rst

 development of the Yocto Project.

-If, instead, you have a very specific Linux kernel source tree and are unable to align with one of the official Yocto Linux kernel recipes, you have a way to use the Yocto Project Linux kernel tools with your own kernel sources.
+If, instead, you have a very specific Linux kernel source tree and are unable to align with one of the official Yocto Linux kernel recipes, an alternative exists by which you can use the Yocto Project Linux kernel tools with your own kernel sources.

 The remainder of this manual provides instructions for completing specific Linux kernel development tasks.
 These instructions assume you